UWC2-PYTHON/ProgrammingInPython/source/modules/Decorators.rst

             return "I'm not that other function"
         return new_function

 A Definition
 ------------

 There are many things you can do with a simple pattern like this one.
-So many, that we give it a special name:
+So many, in fact, that we give it a special name:

-**Decorator**
+Decorator
     "A decorator is a function that takes a function as an argument and returns a function as a return value."

 That's nice and all, but why is that useful?

 An Example
 ----------